Mnaffeti/docforge/README.md

 - Install Doxygen and ensure it's in your PATH
 - On Windows, add Doxygen installation directory to PATH

-#### "OpenAI API Error"
+#### "Gemini API Error"
 - Verify your API key is correct
-- Check your OpenAI account has sufficient credits
+- Check your Google Cloud project has the Generative AI API enabled
-- Ensure you have access to the specified model (GPT-4/GPT-3.5)
+- Ensure you have sufficient quota for the Gemini model
+- The tool uses `gemini-1.5-flash-8b` model (free tier) - ensure it's available in your region
+- Free tier has daily quotas - if exceeded, comments will fall back to templates

 #### "Sphinx build failed"
 - Install all required Python packages: `pip install -r requirements.txt`